pebble-dev/pebble-dev.github.io/_posts/2025-03-24-introducing-bobby-our-new-pebble-assistant.md

 ## Compatibility

-Bobby is currently available for Pebble Time, Pebble Time Steel, and the Pebble 2.
-The Pebble Time Round is not yet supported (but may be in the future - especially if there is demand!).
-The original Pebble and Pebble Steel don't have microphones, so will never be supported.

-Bobby will presumably work on the upcoming Core 2 Duo and Core Time 2, but we'll find that out in the future.
+Bobby is currently available for **Pebble Time**, **Pebble Time Steel**, and **Pebble 2**.
+Bobby will presumably also work on the upcoming Core 2 Duo and Core Time 2, but we'll find that out in the future.
 Maybe Bobby will even gain the (optional!) ability to speak aloud!

+The **Pebble Time Round is not supported** (but may be in the future - especially if there is demand!).
+The original Pebble and Pebble Steel don't have microphones, so cannot be supported.

+Bobby also currently **does not support Cobble**, Rebble's work-in-progress replacement for the Pebble mobile app.
+Please don't try to use it - bugs in Cobble cause many features of Bobby to misbehave.
+For the time being, Cobble works best with the official Pebble mobile apps.

 ## Privacy